-FENOC has installed SFP instrumentation consisting of permanently mounted, fixed primary and backup instrument channels at PNPP.
+FENOC has installed SFP instrumentation consisting of permanently mounted, fixed primary and backup instrument channels at BVPS-1.
 This SFP instrumentation was supplied and qualified by Westinghouse.
-The design of the SFP instrumentation system installed complies with the requirements specified in Reference 1 and Reference 9.
+The design of the SFP instrumentation system complies with the requirements specified in Reference 1 and Reference 9.
 The SFP instrumentation has been installed in accordance with the site design control process.

 The instruments have been arranged to provide reasonable protection against missiles (airborne objects).
 Each channel consists of a level sensor, an electronics unit, and an indicator.
-The sensors are mounted at the western end of the SFP (the fuel preparation and storage pool), as close to the adjacent corners as possible to minimize the possibility of a single event or missile damaging both channels.
+The sensors are mounted on the opposite ends of the SFP as far apart as practical within the constraints of the existing pool geometry and equipment and as close to the adjacent corners as possible to minimize the possibility of a single event or missile damaging both channels.
 The sensor arrangement also limits interference with existing equipment in or around the SFP.
-This design is in compliance with Reference 1; however, it does represent a minor deviation from Reference 9.
-This design also does not pose a potential hazard to personnel working around the pool or on the SFP level instrumentation itself.
+This design is in compliance with Reference 1; however it does represent a minor deviation from Reference 9.
+This design does not pose a potential hazard to personnel working around the pool or on the SFP level instrumentation itself.